On the stability of stochastic jump kinetics: Stochastic stability

-The only unique assumptions here are \eqref{it:1bnd} and \eqref{it:lip} since the latter clearly implies \eqref{it:bnd}--\eqref{it:1lip}.
+Note that \eqref{it:bnd} and \eqref{it:1lip} are redundant in the sense that they are both implied by \eqref{it:lip}.
 However, as we saw in Section~\ref{subsec:constants}, in \eqref{it:1lip} it is often possible to find sharper constants $M$ and $\mu$ by considering this bound in isolation.
-We note also that although \eqref{it:lip} is stronger than \eqref{it:1lip}, it is in particular valid for quadratic propensities as can be seen from the representation used in the proof of Proposition~\ref{prop:quadratic},
+Also, although \eqref{it:lip} is stronger than \eqref{it:1lip}, it is in particular valid for quadratic propensities as can be seen from the representation used in the proof of Proposition~\ref{prop:quadratic},